-For more information on the test and calculation of test torques, see Brake test Brake test<
+For more information on the test and calculation of test torques, see Brake test [ 215] and Torque calculation [ 216].

 During this action, the closed brake is loaded with a specified test torque or a specified test force.
 If the test torque or test force exceeds the holding torque or holding force of the brake, this results in movement of the axis.
 This can cause a gravity-loaded vertical axis to drop.